davidemerson/nnix.com/content/projects/2024-09-cherubgyre.md

 +++

 # status
 My goal is to have a working alpha inside six months, the time it took [Andy Goldsworthy](https://www.glenstone.org/artist/andy-goldsworthy/) to complete “Boulder”, allegedly.
-I do not know if this is a long time or a short time, but there are professionals with strong opinions on the matter.[^1] This seems like a small stone hut of a project with a clay sphere inside, so I'm going with six months to alpha.
+I do not know if this is a long time or a short time, but there are professionals with strong opinions on the matter.† This seems like a small stone hut of a project with a clay sphere inside, so I'm going with six months to alpha.

 The project started in earnest on 20 September 2024.